WHO stops short of advising proof of COVID-19 shots for travel

 "At the present time, do not introduce requirements of proof of vaccination or immunity for international travel as a condition of entry as there are still critical unknowns regarding the efficacy of vaccination in reducing transmission and limited availability of vaccines," the WHO panel said.

-"Proof of vaccination should not exempt international travellers from complying with other travel risk reduction measures," it added.
+"Proof of vaccination should not exempt international travellers from complying with other travel risk reduction measures."

+READ: EU states warn of risks to COVID-19 vaccination credibility as Pfizer slows supplies

+Didier Houssin, panel chairman, said that there was currently a "great disparity" among countries about testing, quarantines and travel bans, leading to the world being "a little bit paralysed, a little bit confused".

 It called for promoting technology transfer to low- and middle-income countries with the potential capacity to accelerate global production of COVID-19 vaccines.